jason-olimpio/multi-step-subscription-form/README.md

-# Multi-Step Subscription Form
+# Multi-Step Form

-A simple multi-step subscription form built with Vue 3, TypeScript, Vite, and Tailwind CSS.
+A simple multi-step form built with Vue 3, TypeScript, Vite, and Tailwind CSS.

 ## Setup